-Your first text after no contact needs to have three qualities: It has to feel good to receive, be unique, and be able to tell you how hot or cold your ex is.
-In other words, do not send anything negative.
-Avoid copying from a template.
-And don’t jump the gun and ask for a second chance.
+Your first text needs three qualities: It has to feel good to receive, be unique, and be able to tell you how hot or cold your ex is.
+That means: Don’t send anything negative, don’t use a template, and don’t ask for a date.

 Table of Contents

 Your First Text Has to Feel Good to Receive

 For best results, your first text should feel good for your ex to receive.
 After all, the better they feel, the more likely they are to respond.
 So, show your ex you are in a good mood.
 Because if you are in a good mood, your ex can be in one too.
 Think about it.
 If you do the opposite of this, and you come across sad, your ex will feel down as well.
 This is especially true if your ex carries any guilt about leaving you.

 - Do your best to be happy, upbeat, and carefree

 - Write a message that invites the same qualities from your ex

 - Send a message that feels EASY to reply to

 Get yourself in a good mood, and then compose your message.